-In 2001 Mitsubishi Motor Japan introduced a new car model branded as Mitsubishi Airtrek, which was later known as Mitsubishi Outlander, first on the American market in 2003 while still retaining the Airtrek name in Japan.
-From 2006 the Airtrek name was completely dropped and Outlander was officially used in all markets.
+In 2001 Mitsubishi Motor Japan introduced a new car model known as Mitsubishi Airtrek, which later became the Mitsubishi Outlander, first on the American market from 2003 while still retaining the Airtrek name in Japan.
+From 2006 the Airtrek name was completely dropped and the Outlander name was official in all markets.
+Ever since its release, Outlander has proved to be one of Mitsubishi’s true success stories with regards to sales and reputation.

 Engines and Consumption

-The Mitsubishi Outlander comes with a wide range of engine choices such as 4-cylinder engine (which comes with either a 4-speed automatic continuous variable transmission (CVT) or 5-speed manual transmission), a 6-cylinder with a 6-speed auto or a sequential manual shift and a Plug-in Hybrid Electric Vehicle (PHEV) commonly referred to as hybrids, whereby the car is powered by an engine and motors, just to mention a few.
+The Mitsubishi Outlander comes with a wide range of engine choices such as a 4-cylinder engine (which comes with either a 4-speed automatic continuously variable transmission (CVT) or 5-speed manual transmission), a 6-cylinder with a 6-speed auto or a sequential manual shift, and a Plug-in Hybrid Electric Vehicle (PHEV) commonly referred to as hybrids, whereby the car is powered by an engine and motor.
+Below we have listed some of these engines with their specifications.

-The Outlander’s 4-cylinder engine (2.4-liter MIVEC) was designed to maximize efficiency, boasting an impressive highway rating of 7.8L/100KM, while achieving an exhilarating driving experience.
+- The 4-cylinder engine (2.4-liter MIVEC) was designed to maximize efficiency, boasting an impressive highway rating of 13 km/l, while achieving an exhilarating driving experience.
 With its smooth accelerating Continuously Variable Transmission (CVT), the Outlanders driving efficiency has been significantly improved compared to previous models.
-Outlanders 2.4L 4J12 (S-MIVEC) MPI Petrol, which is usually fitted on the 2WD can give a maximum power of 124kW at 6000 rpm and consumption of 7.1L/100KM.

-Other engine types and their consumptions include the 2.2L 4N14 DiD Turbo Diesel, which is usually fitted on the 4WD and can give a maximum power of 110kW at 3500 rpm and a consumption of 5.3L/100KM; The 3.0L 6B31 V6 that produces a maximum power of 162 kW at 6250 rpm and a consumption of 9.87L/100KM; and the PHEV Outlander that is built with an innovative technology that offers incredible efficiency, comfort and a quiet smooth ride.
+- The PHEV hybrid Outlander is built with innovative technology that offers incredible efficiency, comfort, and a quiet smooth ride.
 This is achieved through its built-in three drive modes made to utilize its twin electric motors (one in the rear and one in front) and the highly efficient petrol engine.
-This enables this version to give us 5.6L/100KM.
+This enables this version to give us 18 km/l.